tedsimonian/lottiefiles-ae-extension/README.md

 1. Install dependencies `yarn`
 2. Build the project `yarn build` **IMPORTANT** This must be run before running the project in dev mode, otherwise it won't be able to run
-3. Generate GraphQL types `yarn run codegen`
+3. Generate GraphQL types `yarn codegen`
-4. Run the project in dev mode `yarn run dev`
+4. Run the project in dev mode `yarn dev`
 5. To test the composition panel:
    1. Open Adobe After Effects
    2. Open a project with compositions, or create a new one